 Save your receipt and send a copy to us when you ask us to pay you back for our share of the cost.
-We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription.

 When you pay the full cost for a prescription in other situations.
 You may pay the full cost of the prescription because you find that the drug is not covered for some reason.